Making the web more humane

 If someone connects to our story when visiting our website and it’s easy and enjoyable for them to find what they are looking for then, we don’t need aggressive attention-grabbing and coercive marketing to make them buy from us.

-We all have our own unique stories and we don’t need to engineer and strategise everything to sell our services.
+Bottom line – maybe we don’t need to engineer and strategise everything to sell our services.
 At the other end of the screen, there is a human and as humans, we know how to connect with each other in a natural way.

 It takes more care and effort to break away from the (often far from good) ways of doing things.